-Semi-automated driving features and eventually self-driving cars could help people who find difficulty in driving or cannot drive altogether (such as the elderly, blind, or physically challenged) gain independence in mobility and overcome limitations in their daily lives.
+Semi-automated driving features and eventually self-driving cars could help ease commuting for everyone and aid those who have difficulties or are unable to drive gain independence in mobility and overcome limitations in their daily lives.
 With adequate testing over time, this technology could help bring more efficiency and safety to our roads.

 Within this exciting and complex domain of automated driving (AD), our team focused on creating a vision for a graphic user interface (GUI) of an integrated development environment (IDE) for AD programmers.
 This IDE would be backed by an Automated Operating System (AOS) which consists of various cores such as Car Multimedia, etc.